EMERGENCY DENTIST

 • If you do get the tooth in, bite down gently to hold it in place, using a cloth, tissue, or mouthguard if you have one.

-• Get all the pieces of the tooth out of the mouth--you don't want to swallow them.
+• Get all the pieces of the tooth out of the mouth–you don’t want to swallow them.

 • Draw air in over your teeth.
 If this causes sharp pain, treat it as a dental emergency.
 Gently feel the tooth with your tongue.
 If it’s loose, treat it as a dental emergency.
 If not, make a dental appointment at your earliest convenience, but watch out for complications to arise and treat them seriously.